linroger/Wealth-of-Nations/Financial Markets and Institutions/II. The Roles of Banks and Derivative Markets in Resolving Problems Inherent in Debt Contracts/Class 4- Restructuring Public Debt/Note On LBO Capital Structure Module Note.md

 - c.
 While no industry-wide definition exists,  small buyouts are defined in this note as having an enterprise value (EV) of USD/EUR < 25 million,  large buyouts as having an EV of USD/EUR > 500 million,  and middle-market transactions lie in between.
  - d.
 The use of private information and simultaneous syndication to an institutional base is a controversial topic.
 On the one hand,  any material renegotiation requires a unanimous vote and use of information disclosed under confidentiality agreement.
 On the other hand,  many of the institutional investors holding loans also trade on the public side.
 Ivashina,  Victoria,  and Zheng Sun,  2011,  "Institutional Stock Trading on Loan Market Information." *Journal of Financial Economics* 100 (2) provide a detailed investigation of this subject.
 - e.
 Loan facilities are also sometimes called "loan tranches".
 However,  "tranche" is a generic name and can be used in different contexts (e.g.,  "pro-rata tranche"),  whereas "facility" has a very concrete meaning.
 Also the word "loan" tends to be used loosely.
 "Term loan" actually refers to a facility within a loan package; such facility however is not an independent contract and this has several important implications for loan repayment,  renegotiation and restructuring.
 - f.
 RCFs are typically provided by banks because often they remain undrawn.
-Few investors are able to deal with the cost associated with liquidity management brought by undrawn RCFs.
+Few investors are able to deal with the cost associated with [[Class Note 10 Liquidity and Class Note 10 Liquidity and Liquidity Managementliquidity management|liquidity management]] brought by undrawn RCFs.
 However,  due to the size of their loan portfolio and deposits,  banks can diversify this liquidity risk.
 - g.
 In general,  any tranche with the same effective seniority would have the same spread. h Ivashina,  Victoria,  and Anna Kovner,  2011,  "The Private Equity Advantage: Leveraged Buyout Firms and Relationship Banking,  " *Review of Financial Studies* 24(7).
 - i.
 "Bullet" means that no repayments of the principal amount occur until maturity.
 Bullet loans carry higher risk than amortized loans.
 - j.
 Ivashina,  Victoria,  and Zheng Sun,  2011,  "Institutional Demand Pressure and the Cost of Corporate Loans,  " *Journal of Financial* Economics 99(3).